Kiel Baltic Hurricanes: History

 Founded in 1988, the Kiel Baltic Hurricanes first took part in competitive football in 1989, when they entered the tier-four Landesliga Nord.
-The club had some quick success, reaching the tier-two 2nd Bundesliga Nord by 1993.
+The club reached the tier-two 2nd Bundesliga Nord by 1993.
 After back-to-back championships in this league, the Hurricanes played in the 1st Bundesliga Nord from 1996.
 This league would eventually become the German Football League.
 The Hurricanes reached the play-offs from 1997 to 2000, making it to the semi-finals once, in 1999, but were relegated in 2002.
-The 2002 relegation round against the Dresden Monarchs was a particularly lopsided and humiliating affair as Kiel was shut out both at home and on the road by a combined score of 100-0.
+The 2002 relegation round against the Dresden Monarchs resulted in Kiel being shut out both at home and on the road by a combined score of 100-0.
 The second leg, Dresden's home game remains the best attended American football match ever played in Dresden.
-Dresden, the first team from former East Germany to reach the top tier in German American football, has remained a GFL1 member since and enjoys a fierce rivalry with Kiel whenever the two teams play each other.
+Dresden, the first team from former East Germany to reach the top tier in German American football, has remained a GFL1 member since and remains rivals with Kiel.

 Restarting in the tier-three Regionalliga Nordost, the club quickly recovered, playing in the GFL once more from 2007 onwards, now with much greater success.